atti0127/AURORA/README.md

-# AURORA: Training-Free Audio-Visual Routing for Mask Refinement and Reliability Assessment
+# AURORA: Training-Free Audio-Visual Routing for Mask Refinement and Reliability Assessment in Audio-Visual Instance Segmentation

 AURORA is an inference-time method that uses frame-level predictions to refine video-level masks and re-score their confidence through query routing, mask refinement, and reliability estimation.